-- Student groups are evaluated if there are 10 or more annual graduates plus students in grade 12 who did not graduate. - This component is evaluated if at least one student group meets minimum size requirements. - Small numbers analysis, as described below, applies to the all students group if the number of annual graduates plus students in grade 12 who did not graduate is fewer than 10. - A three-year-average CCMR rate is calculated for the all students group.
-The calculation is based on an aggregated three-year uniform average using the campus's CCMR data.
-For example, in 2024 Accountability, years 2024, 2023, and 2022 are used. - The all students group is evaluated if the three-year sum has at least 10 annual graduates plus students in grade 12 who did not graduate.
+- Student groups are evaluated if there are 10 or more annual graduates plus students in grade 12 who did not graduate. - This component is evaluated if at least one student group meets minimum size requirements. - Small numbers analysis, as described below, applies to the all students group if the number of annual graduates plus students in grade 12 who did not graduate is fewer than 10. - A three-year CCMR rate is calculated for the all students group.
+The calculation is based on three-years of the campus's CCMR data.
+For example, in 2026 Accountability, years 2026, 2025, and 2024 are used. - The all students group is evaluated if the three-year sum has at least 10 annual graduates plus students in grade 12 who did not graduate.